Project plan

 3. volume IV.3: the Antonines (AD 138–192): from Lycia-Pamphylia to Arabia

-4. volume VI: from Elagabalus to Maximinus (AD 218–238)
+7. volume VI: from Elagabalus to Maximinus (AD 218–238)

-C. Improvements to the existing data
+C. Improvements to the data

-4. Bibliography.
+3. Bibliography.
 The bibliography on RPC online was initially only a list of abbreviations used by the different authors.
 But user statistics show that it is becoming the bibliography of reference on the subject.
 Therefore, there is a need to edit this bibliography and complete it as possible.

-6. Consistency.
+4. Consistency.
 As RPC is the work of many individuals over many years, descriptions and texts do not necessarily follow the exact same conventions and are locally different.
 As the series is working toward completion on RPC online, it is becoming evident that data need to be edited for consistency and similar standards across all volumes.

-D. Greek
+D. Technology

-2. Artificial Intelligence.
+1. Artificial Intelligence.
 The RPC database can be used with new technologies such as AI.
 This technology can automate the identification of coins and countermarks, and it will allow a systematic search for die links.
 The results will provide precious information on the quantification of provincial coinage and the local economy in the Roman provinces.
-The project already worked with Amazon AWS during a case study, and the first results were very encouraging (to read more about it see AWS's page on the collaboration with the RPC project).
+The project already worked with Amazon AWS during a case study, and the first results were very encouraging (to read more about it, see AWS's page on the collaboration with the RPC project).
 This is little doubt that this technology has the potential to revolutionize the current understanding of the subject.

 If you are interested in supporting the project financially and would like to discuss the matter, please email us.